 - 7.4.1.
 Applicants who wish to defer the commencement of their General Surgical Education and Training must lodge a request to the Aotearoa New Zealand Training Committee at the time of acceptance using the following procedure: - a.
 Complete the required section on the Acceptance Form and provide a letter outlining the reasons for requesting deferral. - b.
-The request will be considered by the Aotearoa New Zealand General Surgery Governance Group for final decision. - 7.4.2.
+The request will be considered by the Aotearoa New Zealand General Surgery Committee in General Surgery for final decision. - 7.4.2.
 All applications for deferral or interruption are governed by the RACS regulation: Trainee Registration and Variation available on the RACS website.
-The Aotearoa New Zealand General Surgery Governance Group does not have the authority to grant requests that do not comply with RACS Policy. - 7.4.3 For Applicants to the GSET programme, requests for deferral must be submitted at the time of acceptance of offer.
+The Aotearoa New Zealand General Surgery Committee in General Surgery does not have the authority to grant requests that do not comply with RACS Policy. - 7.4.3 For Applicants to the GSET programme, requests for deferral must be submitted at the time of acceptance of offer.
 Requests submitted after this time will only be considered in exceptional circumstances. - 7.4.4 The standard period of deferral will be 12 months (one year).
-In the case of parental leave or exceptional circumstance, the Aotearoa New Zealand General Surgery Governance Group may approve a variation to the standard period of deferral.
+In the case of parental leave or exceptional circumstance, the Aotearoa New Zealand General Surgery Committee in General Surgery may approve a variation to the standard period of deferral.
 Approval will only be given where it can be demonstrated that the varied period will not result in another Applicant being prohibited from commencing training, and that any resulting vacancy is supported by the training hospital. - 7.4.
-5 The Aotearoa New Zealand General Surgery Governance Group does not have the authority to alter RACS Policy or approve non-compliant requests. - 7.4.
+5 The Aotearoa New Zealand General Surgery Committee in General Surgery does not have the authority to alter RACS Policy or approve non-compliant requests. - 7.4.
 6 Requests for flexible training will be considered by the Aotearoa New Zealand Training Committee and accommodated if possible. - 7.4.7.
 Deferrals will not be granted within three (3) months prior to the start of the training year due to logistical considerations. - 7.4.8 All requests for deferral will be considered but not necessarily granted.
-The Governance Group will make a determination on the approval or otherwise taking into consideration the reasons for the request and logistical considerations.
+The Committee in General Surgery will make a determination on the approval or otherwise taking into consideration the reasons for the request and logistical considerations.